CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-KVM.md

    Bringing machine 'internet' up with 'libvirt' provider...
    ```

-6. After you comolete all the steps above, the VMs are created and accessible.
+6. After you complete all the steps above, the VMs are created and accessible.
 Issue the following command to access the out-of-band management server VM:

    ```
    user@ubuntubox:~/cldemo-vagrant$ vagrant ssh oob-mgmt-server